MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 - Using the `OverlappedPresenter.SetBorderAndTitlebar` API to hide caption buttons and borders would result in a 1px top border when maximized.
 This has been resolved.
 See [issue 1693](https://github.com/microsoft/WindowsAppSDK/issues/1693) on GitHub for more info.

 **Known limitations:**
-- When using the `AppWindowTitlebar` API to customize the colors of the standard title bar the icon and text is misaligned compared to the standard title bar.
-See [issue 2459](https://github.com/microsoft/WindowsAppSDK/issues/2459) on GitHub for more info.
+- When using the **AppWindowTitlebar** API to customize the colors of the standard title bar, the icon and text is misaligned compared to the standard title bar.
+For more info, see GitHub [issue 2459](https://github.com/microsoft/WindowsAppSDK/issues/2459).
-- When solving GitHub [issue 2049](https://github.com/microsoft/WindowsAppSDK/issues/2049) (seen above), we accidentally introduced a bug where, if you apply a `FullScreenPresenter` to an `AppWindow` you’ve retrieved from GetFromWindowId and then try to revert back to the windows previous state by re-applying the default Presenter, you end up with a window that has no Title Bar.
-If you rely on `FullScreenPresenter` in your app and need a workaround until this bug is serviced, you can use the following code snippet as a template for how to work around the issue:
+- When solving GitHub [issue 2049](https://github.com/microsoft/WindowsAppSDK/issues/2049) (seen above), we introduced the followng bug: if you apply any **AppWindowPresenter** to an **AppWindow** that you've retrieved from **GetFromWindowId**, then change a window style that's being tracked by that Presenter through calling USER32 APIs, and then try to revert back to the window's previous state by re-applying the default Presenter, the result is a window that has no title Bar.
+If you rely on any Presenter in your app, and use calls to USER32 for changing window styles at the time that a non-default Presenter is applied, then you might need to add a workaround to ensure correct window behavior until this bug is serviced.
+You can use the following code snippet as a template for how to work around the issue:

     ```csharp
     AppWindow m_appWindow;
     OverlappedPresenter m_defaultPresenter;

     private void EnterFullScreen_Click(object sender, RoutedEventArgs e)
     {
         // Capture the default presenter.
         m_defaultPresenter = m_appWindow.Presenter as OverlappedPresenter;

         // Opt in the default overlapped presenter so it can control various aspects of the AppWindow.
         m_defaultPresenter.IsAlwaysOnTop = m_defaultPresenter.IsAlwaysOnTop;
         m_defaultPresenter.IsResizable = m_defaultPresenter.IsResizable;
         m_defaultPresenter.IsMinimizable = m_defaultPresenter.IsMinimizable;
         m_defaultPresenter.IsMaximizable = m_defaultPresenter.IsMaximizable;
         m_defaultPresenter.SetBorderAndTitleBar(m_defaultPresenter.HasBorder, m_defaultPresenter.HasTitleBar);

         m_appWindow.SetPresenter(AppWindowPresenterKind.FullScreen);
     }

     private void ExitFullScreen_Click(object sender, RoutedEventArgs e)
     {
         m_appWindow.SetPresenter(AppWindowPresenterKind.Default);
     }
     ```

 #### C#/WinRT